Switzerland is hands-down the most beautiful and picturesque country I’ve ever had the pleasure of exploring.

 Buy Now → 8 Day Swiss Travel Pass

-WHAT TO EXPECT IN MONTREUX
+THINGS TO DO IN MONTREUX

 Montreux is a beautiful little town located at the eastern end of Lake Geneva.
 There is a strong French influence in Montreux, from the architecture to the people and a pleasant vibe fills the air.